ctruong0615/LOL25GOLD/README.md

 **Alternative Hypothesis:** The recall for red side is greater than the recall for blue side.

-**Test Statistic:** Difference in recall between blue side and red side with the test set.
+**Test Statistic:** Difference in recall between blue side and red side.

 **Significance Level:** 0.05